artineering-io/flair-docs/flair/toolbox.md

 This button will toggle the inflated instance which generates the warp effect on/off, thereby also enabling and disabling the effect.
 This is especially useful for transparent objects that should not drive the warped effect.

 ### Bake effect position on selected
-This button will automatically check the _Deformed_ attribute in materials assigned to the selected objects.
+This button will automatically check the _Animated_ attribute in materials assigned to the selected objects.
 Doing this will keep the warped effect in-place under animation.

 ## Delete PaintFX
 Deleting _PaintFX_ (VertexFX) can be useful in a various situations